 Selected readings in each student's field of concentration under the direction of a faculty member on an individual basis.
 Also included are some courses in language and new course offerings.
 Please request a listing from the department.
-Credits are based on each semester.
 3 credits each